“Contact Douglass & Runger, PLLC for Zealous Legal Representation”

 Being charged with a drugged driving offense means you are facing mandatory jail sentences and mandatory minimum fines (along with a possible suspension of your license and other administrative penalties).
-Contact the Memphis drugged driving defense law firm of Douglass & Runger, Attorneys at Law, for assistance in mounting an effective defense to these serious charges.
+Contact the Memphis drugged driving defense law firm of Douglass & Runger, PLLC, Attorneys at Law, for assistance in mounting an effective defense to these serious charges.

 What is Drugged Driving?

 Tennessee law takes an expansive view in prohibiting drugged driving.
 In essence, drugged driving occurs any time a person is under the influence of any intoxicant, marijuana, and/or drug affecting the person’s central nervous system to a degree that renders the person incapable of safely driving a vehicle.
 Any amount of drugs in a person’s system can lead to a drugged driving charge; in other words, the government does not need to show that the person had any specific amount of any particular drug in the person’s system in order to convict him or her of drugged driving.

 Nor is it a defense to drugged driving that the person had a valid prescription or was otherwise entitled to use the drug.
 So long as the person’s impairment can be tied to the drugs or substances found in his or her system, a conviction is possible.